Pablito, whose real name is believed to be Carlos Emilio Marin, is regarded as a hard-liner by many.

-Pablito’s is regarded as a hard-liner by many and such is his influence within the ELN, he represents a major obstacle in any possible peace negotiation between Colombia’s government and the Marxist guerrilla organization.
+His influence within the ELN has been a major liability for any possible peace negotiation between Colombia’s government and the guerrillas.

-Pablito became a pivotal figure in the ELN through the Eastern War Front, leading a territorial war against rival rebel group the FARC, which resulted in more than 150 deaths for the now-demobilized guerrillas.
+Pablito became a pivotal figure in the ELN through his military division, leading a territorial war against rival rebel group the FARC, which resulted in more than 150 deaths for the now-demobilized guerrillas.

 In the meantime, he strengthened connections in neighboring Venezuela and is reported to have a camp, farms and a base from where to manages operations.